ErnestVidal1/ErnestVidal1/README.md

 ***🚀 PHASE 2: Document Preparation**: Preparation and Cleanup.
 Element Extraction (e.g., Images, Tables, Formulas, Code).
 Structure Verification.
 Term Standardization.*
 ### 🟠 Status In Development.
 VBA DOCUMENT CLEANER
 Automates the cleaning of Word documents by removing excess markers, blank lines, and double spaces.
 Also standardizes fonts and styles for a cleaner, more unified text.
 ### 🟢 Status Ready.
-VBA DOCUMENT ELEMENT EXTRACTOR
+VBA DOCUMENT COMPONENTS EXTRACTOR
-Automates the extraction of key elements like images, tables, equations, and source code from Word docs into separate files.
+Automates the extraction of key components like images, tables, equations, and source code from Word docs into separate files.
 Useful for collaboration and generating text-only docs.
 ### 🟠 Status In Development.
-VBA ELEMENT OPTIMIZER
+VBA DOCUMENT COMPONENTS DIGITIZER & CONVERTER
-Enhances the VBA Document Element Extractor by adding post-extraction features.
+Enhances the VBA Document Components Extractor by adding post-extraction features.
 Includes OCR for images, Word-to-MathML equation conversion, and table styling.
 ### 🟢 Status Ready.
-VBA DOCUMENT STRUCTURE OPTIMIZER
+VBA DOCUMENT STRUCTURE PROCESSOR
 Standardizes document structure by stylizing unformatted titles, inserting hierarchical bookmarks like 'unit' and 'subunit', and managing list markers and manual list numbering.
-### 🟠 Status In Development. **VBA TERM STANDARDIZER**
+### 🟠 Status In Development.
+VBA TERM STANDARDIZER
 Automatically standardizes terminology across the document.
 For instance, it replaces "chapter" with "module" or "pupil" with "student."
 <br><br>